roberto-viviani/lmm-education/docs/Implementation/Implementation.md

 - `LocalStorage`: a class representing a local folder
 - `RemoteSource`: a class representing a remote Qdrant server.

+Note that if you obtain a client from the `client_from_config` function, you'll have to handle closing the connection to the database yourself.
+A better option is to use the function `global_client_from_config` from the vector_store_qdrant_context module.
+This function centralizes creation and destruction (including closing connections) of Qdrant objects.
+Only one connection is created and is closed automatically.

 Within the database represented by the `QdrantClient` object, there are collections (the equivalent of tables in a traditional database) that are initialized through a call to `initialize_collection`.

 The modalities in which data are stored in the database are captured by two elements: the `QdrantEmbeddingModel` and `Chunk` objects.
 The `QdrantEmbeddingModel`, which is declared in the call to `initialize_collection`, specifies how data are embedded in the database.
 These are the embedding models that are supported by Qdrant, as supported by the framework: